JulianLang/faketastic/docs/getting-started.md

 ![Anatomy of Builder Fns](./assets/anatomy-of-a-property.jpg)

-Here, we have a concrete example of a builder function in use. [oneOf](./builders/one-of.md) is a builder function that expects one parameter: The array that contains the values to randomly choose an item from.
+Here, we have a concrete example of a builder function in use. [oneOf](./builders/one-of.md) is a builder function that expects one parameter: An array that contains the values to randomly choose an item from.
 In this example we just passed the values `[1, 2, 3]`.
 After this parameter is passed-in, we **can** add additional [attached functions](./attached-fns/attached-fns.md).
 In this example we added [canBe](./attached-fns/can-be.md) and [map](./attached-fns/map.md).

 > Since we does not have to add attached functions, it is completely legal to call `oneOf` like this:
 >